ryedin/site/_guide/09-databases.md

 In the [`convox deploy`](/guide/deploy/) phase, you will provision a Managed Database Resource like [RDS Postgres](https://aws.amazon.com/rds/postgresql/) or [ElastiCache Redis](https://aws.amazon.com/elasticache/).

-For the [`convox start`](/guide/start/) phase, you want a disposable Database to start with the rest of your app Services.
+But here in the [`convox start`](/guide/start/) phase, you want to set up a disposable Database that start with your other app Services.
 For this you will add another Service in the `services:` section of `docker-compose.yml`.

-Because this is external to your app, you should use a pre-built Image.
-Convox offers [convox/postgres](https://hub.docker.com/r/convox/postgres/) [convox/mysql](https://hub.docker.com/r/convox/mysql/), , and [convox/redis](https://hub.docker.com/r/convox/postgres/) on DockerHub.
+Because the Database is external to your app, you should use a pre-built Image.
+Convox offers [convox/postgres](https://hub.docker.com/r/convox/postgres/) [convox/mysql](https://hub.docker.com/r/convox/mysql/), and [convox/redis](https://hub.docker.com/r/convox/postgres/) on DockerHub.

 For the example Node.js app, add `convox/redis`: